-Fine art is respected and critically acclaimed.
-Commercial art might be appreciated and acknowledged, but it's not going to hang in the Louvre.
+Fine art is often respected and critically acclaimed, whereas commercial art might be appreciated and acknowledged, but it's not likely to hang in the Louvre.
 Commercial art tends to utilize acquired skill, whereas fine art requires inborn talent.

 A Historical Perspective

 The difference between commercial art and fine art was pretty clear up until the mid-20th century.
 Commercial art included television and print advertisement campaigns, as well as mass-produced images.
 Fine art consisted of one-of-a-kind unique objects such as paintings, sculptures and works on paper that were exhibited in galleries and museums.

 Then the art movement known as pop art subverted and merged those diverse aims in the 1960s.
 Pop artists such as Andy Warhol mass-produced images using the tools of a commercial artist.
 Warhol's silkscreened Brillo Boxes is a memorable example of how commercial art merged with fine art.